kevinolega/philippineislandliving/_posts/2020-03-19-Covid-Three.md

 He said he'd be baffled the same if he was in my situation and encouraged me to comply.

-He told me that BF is stressed because Alabang Hills, it's next door neighbor has a confirmed case of the Corona Virus.
+He told me that BF is stressed because Alabang Hills, the next door neighbor has a confirmed case of the Corona Virus.

 I thank them for giving a proper answer and for acting like a decent human being.